pfeilbr/aws-service-catalog-playground/README.md

 * approved self-service products from Solution Factory
     * e.g. Oracle RDS DB with all security, tags, etc. in place
     * e.g. static web site.
 S3 + CloudFormation + WAF + ACM (certificate) + Route 53 (hosted zone, domain)
+* ** you can include/reference existing product(s) in your product cloudformation template.
+This allows for modular composition and nesting.

 ---